badconf/resources/README.md

 *ISO boot systems for rescue, privacy or simply live testing*

 - [SystemRescue](https://www.system-rescue.org/) - SystemRescue is a Linux system rescue toolkit available as a bootable medium for administrating or repairing your system and data after a crash.
+- [Ubuntu](https://ubuntu.com/tutorials/try-ubuntu-before-you-install#1-getting-started) - With a live Ubuntu, you can do almost anything you can from an installed Ubuntu.
 - [Tails](https://tails.net/) - Tails is a portable operating system that protects against surveillance and censorship.

 ## Operating Systems